-I am a frequent visitor and forum member of www.pinoyexchange.com’s The Call Center Forum.
-One of the topics I am subscribed to is “Hardest questions/Tricky questions during Interview”, a thread started by Dhawnah (IRL, Donna Elarmo).
-Here is a question posted by JuilJuil.
+I am a frequent visitor and forum participant at http://www.pinoyexchange.com’s The Call Center Forum.
+I am a member of the thread “Hardest questions/Tricky questions during interview,” which was established by Dhawnah (IRL, Donna Elarmo).
+Here’s a question from JuilJuil.

-“You graduated with a degree in a nursing.
-Why did you not pursue that course?”
+“You graduated with a nursing degree.
+Why didn’t you pursue that path?”

-When I was the recruitment manager for a call center in Libis, my boss asked me to hire 150 reps in a span of four weeks.
-In recruitment terms, this is close to impossible; however, because the requirement of the account was not stringent, my team and I successfully completed the headcount, with a spare 30 candidates as buffer in case of attrition.
+My supervisor instructed me to hire 150 reps in four weeks when I was the recruitment manager for a call center in Libis.
+In terms of recruitment, this is nearly impossible.
+However, because the account requirement was not rigorous, my team and I completed the headcount with a buffer of 30 candidates in case of attrition.

-When the training started, my boss knocked on my office door and casually asked “Why do we have 30% nursing graduates in our trainee population?”
-Because when the requirement was given, there were no specific orders NOT to hire nursing graduates or students, was my reply.
-His question hails from the bias that nurses/nursing students are unreliable when it comes to tenure.
-Knowing my boss, I had the idea that his premise was a hearsay, albeit in some major centers, hiring nurses and nursing students are an automatic NO, their data proved that the bias is true.
-I advised him that when the request was approved (by him), there was no specific request not to hire nursing graduates or student.
-He turned around defeated.
-We both learned from that conversation.
+When the training began, my manager casually knocked on my office door and remarked, “Why do we have 30% nursing grads in our trainee population?”
+When the request came in, there were no specific directions NOT to hire nursing grads or students, was my response.
+His question stems from the prejudice that nurses/nursing students are untrustworthy when it comes to tenure.
+Knowing my employer, I assumed his assumption was hearsay, despite the fact that in some call centers, recruiting nurses and nursing students is a no-no; their data demonstrated that the bias is validated.
+When the proposal was authorized (by him), I informed him that there was no particular request not to hire nursing graduates or students.
+He bowed his head, defeated.
+That conversation taught us both a lot.

-When an interviewer asks this kind of question, he is not poised to automatically fail you simply because you graduated with a degree in nursing (or any course for that matter); he is probing your motivation for finding work.
-He is looking for any indication that you plan to leave when you see the next opportunity.
-Therefore, the focus of your response should be to surmount this bias.
+When an interviewer asks this type of question, he is not looking to instantly dismiss you because you have a degree in nursing (or any other school); he is examining your motive for obtaining work.
+He is looking for any hint that you intend to resign when the next opportunity presents itself.
+As a result, the focus of your response should be on overcoming this bias.

-Also, remember that a recruiter has a quota, if he sees that you are qualified for the job and that you won’t jump ship at the next port, he may be able to defend your case and offer you a job.
-Finally, an applicant MUST always do research, especially about the company’s background and the requirement for the job vacancies.
-Some accounts are very specific about their requirements, one obvious example is an IT company looking for a Level II or Level III TSR will, of course, not hire a nursing graduate.
+Also, keep in mind that a recruiter has a quota to fill; if he sees that you are qualified for the work and that you will not abandon ship at the next port, he may fight your case and provide you a job.
+Finally, an applicant MUST always conduct research, particularly regarding the company’s history and the requirements for the job openings.
+Some customers are very specific about their requirements; for example, an IT business seeking for a Level II or Level III TSR will not recruit a nursing graduate.